Abbie's Story

 "It is the most challenging and rewarding thing I will ever do."

 You can't help fall in love with them.
-Understandably everyone wants to foster babies, but its important to know they could be withdrawing from drugs and alcohol and it's the unknown a lot of the time.
-Fostering is not just about looking after a child, there's a lot of other tasks like record keeping, training and contact time with family.
+Understandably everyone wants to foster babies, but it's important to know they could be withdrawing from drugs and alcohol and it's the unknown a lot of the time.
+Fostering is not just about looking after a child, there are a lot of other tasks like record keeping, training and contact time with family.
 Being a baby carer is a 24/7 role!

 The most rewarding thing is to see them come on and become healthy and thrive, which sometimes takes a lot longer than it would with your own.
 It’s given me a lot of confidence that I do know what I’m doing, and I can pick things up.
 Three years ago, if you told me I was going to have babies with breathing difficulties and health issues that needed specialist care, I would never in a million years have thought that would be me, and now I know I can do it!